samfitgen/trgen/docs/General_Build-High_Volume.md

 * **Name**: Cheaha
 * **Duration**: 1 hour
-* **TSS**: 52.0
+* **TSS**: 51.0
 * **NP**: 144
 * **IF**: 72%

 **Description**:

-> 60 minutes of aerobic endurance riding spent at 70% FTP including 3x20-second
+> Cheaha is 60 minutes of aerobic Endurance riding spent at 70% FTP and includes
-> muscle fiber activation efforts (aka "sprints") to improve muscle fiber
+> 3x20-second sprints to increase muscle fiber recruitment.
-> recruitment.

 ### Thursday